vokator-online/monda_py04_django/02_model_admin/0201en_data_modeling.md

 ```

 While executing `makemigrations`, Django will check for changes across all our project apps and create migration files where any changes were detected.
 We can pass app name as an argument to the command.
 Then, `migrate` will just execute the changes.
 To check project's migration status, we can use `showmigrations` management command.

+If you check the example of this course material `tasker`, you will find that the `deadline` field for the `Task` model class is migrated in `0002_` migration.
+It is done on purpose to demonstrate how painless it is to add features to your model when your application scope scales up.

 ## Registering your models to Django Administration